fedorenchik/PlanetVim/.vim/pack/basic/start/editorconfig-vim/README.md

 Download the [archive][] and extract it into your Vim runtime directory (`~/.vim` on UNIX/Linux and `$VIM_INSTALLATION_FOLDER\vimfiles` on windows).
-You should have 3 sub-directories in this runtime directory now: "autoload", "doc" and "plugin".
+You should have 4 sub-directories in this runtime directory now: "autoload", "doc", "ftdetect" and "plugin".

 ### Install as Vim8 plugin